haihala/whoops-all-grapplers/docs/how_did_i_do_that_thing.md

 # Female voice acting
 - Try to not sound too manly
-- PItch shift up by 10% in audacity
+- Pitch shift up by 10% in audacity